polterguy/polterguy.github.io/dashboard/configuration/index.md

   image: /assets/images/hero/configuration.png
   og_image: /assets/images/hero/configuration-og.png
   image_description: The Configuration component
+faq:
+  - q: "What is the Configuration component?"
+    a: "It lets you view and edit your server's configuration - the appsettings.json file used throughout the system for settings such as SMTP, OpenAI, database connection strings, and authentication."
+  - q: "Is it dangerous to edit the configuration?"
+    a: "You should be careful, since erroneous configuration can stop your system from working or weaken its security.
+The component refuses to save invalid JSON, and provides helper dialogs for the most important sections such as OpenAI, SMTP and reCAPTCHA."
+  - q: "How do I restrict which frontends can call my backend?"
+    a: "The magic:frontend:urls section declares CORS, as a comma separated list of URLs allowed to retrieve data from your backend.
+By default all URLs are allowed."
+  - q: "Where do I configure my database connections?"
+    a: "The magic:databases section holds connection strings for sqlite, mysql, pgsql and mssql, each as name/value pairs, plus a default database type."
 ---

 The configuration component allows you to view and edit your server's configuration settings.
 Your server's configuration is basically your _"appsettings.json"_ file, which is being used in all parts of the system to retrieve configuration settings, such as for instance SMTP settings when email slots are sending emails, etc.